DrexHD/SeedGuard/README.md

 # SeedGuard

-Protects your world seeds by altering feature and structure placement, preventing seed cracking.
+Protects your world seed by altering feature and structure placement, preventing seed cracking.

 ## How does it work?